Tuesday, 31 January 2023

 The ice sheet is on average 2Km thick but can be almost 5km thick in some places

 The Antarctic ice sheet across its vast extent is about 2 Km thick on average, but in some places this huge polar ice cap is almost 5 km thick.
-Lift the deep ice layer off (zingingly, mindboggling satellite and other astonishing technology) and voila the continent has a vast system of rivers and lakes.
+Lift the deep ice layer off (zingingly, mindboggling satellite and other astonishing technology) and voila! the continent has a vast system of rivers and lakes.

-Location Lake Vostok - roughly, perhaps
+Location Lake Vostok - roughly

 Staggering - it's worth zooming in and checking out this schematic!

-Lake Vostok is located at the southern ‘Pole of Cold’, beneath Russia's Vostok Station under the surface of the central East Antarctic Ice Sheet; it sounds horrendous.
+Lake Vostok is located at the southern ‘Pole of Cold’, beneath Russia's Vostok Station under the surface of the central East Antarctic Ice Sheet.
+It sounds horrendous.
 Southern ‘Pole of Cold’?
 In 1983 it recorded a temperature of −89.2°C, the lowest naturally occurring temperature ever recorded on Earth at that time.
-An interesting little titbit I learnt is that when the air is colder than freezing, molecules of ice and snow skip the liquid form and go straight from their solid state to gas – this is called sublimation.
+An interesting little tidtit I learnt is that when the air is colder than freezing, molecules of ice and snow skip the liquid form and go straight from their solid state to gas – this is called sublimation.
 I love this word and this whole notion.
 The things you learn when you’re not in school!
-(Exploring and journeying is not just about, is rarely about the food!)
+(Exploring and journeying is not just about, is rarely about, the food!)
 In the schematic image above it shows that in an ice core drilled almost 4km through the ice, they found pollen, bacteria, marine diatoms (plankton) and totally unknown 'things'.
 Exciting to contemplate the history of our home planet.

 Scientists believe that Lake Vostok's sole source of water is melted ice from the ice sheet that hides the lake as it seems that there are no subterranean or sub-glacial rivers feeding it.
 For me that raises the question of what is melting that ice?
 At almost 4km below the surface of the ice?
 Earth's core temperatures perhaps?
-There's also no way for its water to escape, making Vostok a breeding ground for underwater life.
+There's also no way for its water to escape, making Vostok a wonderful breeding ground for underwater life.
 The science and exploration behind all this is perhaps a little beyond me but ....
 Wow!
 Imagine what life forms we are yet to discover.

 But here's the thing, where water flows ice flows.
-Obviously the ice as it accumulates, like water, is always on the move flowing to a lower point, to sea level - basic 'something' but I am no glaciologist and haven't got my head around that yet.
+Obviously the ice as it accumulates, like water, is always on the move flowing to a lower point, to sea level - basic physics 'something' but I am no glaciologist and haven't got my head around that yet.
 However .. ice streams form where water is under the ice and we've just seen that there are rivers under the ice.
-Here's an interesting image from what we might think as a solid-state, ice-engulfed continent - climate change notwithstanding.
+Here's an interesting image from what we might think of as a solid-state, ice-engulfed continent - climate change notwithstanding.
 The colours show ice movement!
 Thank you Dr Sue Currie.

 Talk to me about glaciers!